 Stephen has acted in a number of community arts initiatives with Vancouver Moving Theatre – Bah Humbug, Downtown Community Eastside Community Play, the Shadows Project, Crime and Punishment, Minotaur Dreams.
 Stephen participates in the Carnegie Community Choice and Mothers and Grandfathers drum group.
-He sits on the on the boards for Carnegie Community Centre and urban ink, Aboriginal network on disabilities society, Roundtable Dialogue in Community and speaks at city council regarding issues such as housing, homelessness, missing women, residential schools and addictions.
+He sits on the boards for Carnegie Community Centre and urban ink, Aboriginal network on disabilities society, Roundtable Dialogue in Community and speaks at the city council regarding issues such as housing, homelessness, missing women, residential schools and addictions.

 Dave Rufus, Board Member

-Dave Rufus is Namgis and an artist and wood carver of Pacific Northwest Coast art.
-With direct instruction from well known master carvers such as Beau Dick and Joe Peters, Dave has been developing his technique and perfecting his craft for over 20 years.
+Dave Rufus is Namgis and an artist and woodcarver of Pacific Northwest Coast art.
+With direct instruction from well-known master carvers such as Beau Dick and Joe Peters, Dave has been developing his technique and perfecting his craft for over 20 years.
 Dave has commissioned works far and wide, as well has designed, engineered, and raised the Memorial Pole at Oppenheimer Park in Vancouver.